-Considering the zenith dependence of flux ($I(\theta)=I_v \cos\theta^2$) and the integration over the solid angle, the expected cosmic rate due to the geometry system can be estimated and the detection efficiency can be evaluated.
+Considering the zenith dependence of flux ( $I(\theta)=I_V\cos\theta^2$ ) and the integration over the solid angle, the expected cosmic rate due to the geometry system can be estimated and the detection efficiency can be evaluated.

-Cosmic vertical flux as a function of altitude and atmospheric depth2.
+Cosmic vertical flux as a function of altitude and atmospheric depth.

-2 K.A.
+&lt;sup>2 K.A.
 Olive et al. (Particle Data Group), Chin.
 Phys.
 C, 38, 090001 (2014).